WaveHack/PinkieBot-Perl/README.rst

  - Recording all activity in raw format to the database,
  - Slaps and corrects any neighsayer who misspell the words 'anypony', 'nopony' 'everypony' and 'somepony'.
+ - Doing her famous 'oatmeal'-quote from the show when someone types that word.
+   The Dutch variant ('havermout') is also available.
  - Posting URL title if someone links an URL in the chat.
 This does not work with HTTPS links, however.
  - Punishes hostile emotes towards people on certain periods by kicking them if